jfrog/log-analytics-splunk/README.md

 ## Environment Configuration

-We rely heavily on environment variables so that the correct log files are streamed to your observalibity dashboards.
+We rely heavily on environment variables so that the correct log files are streamed to your observability dashboards.
 Ensure that you set the JF_PRODUCT_DATA_INTERNAL environment variable to the correct path for your product

 The environment variable JF_PRODUCT_DATA_INTERNAL must be defined to the correct location.